vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 ## CHAPTER III.
 The most important and distinctive doctrine that is unique to Visishtādvaita

 What is a s'arira and what is a Sarīrī?
-Adhāra and Niyanta - Iswara's support by His svarupa and by His will (sankalpa).
+Adhāra and Niyanta - Iswara's support by His svarupa and by His will (saṅkalpa).
 The consequences of this knowledge.
 The meaning of sesha-s'eshi bhāva - The presence of these ideas in the three mantras - Seshatva means dasatva in regard to Chetanas.

 22 to 31

 ## CHAPTER IV.
 The five things that every seeker after salvation should know
 Some speak of five things and some of six but there is Do real difference between them.
 (1) The object of attaid. ment is Bhagavan who is ever associated with Sri.
-Bhagavan bas innumerable auspicious qualities .
+Bhagavan has innumerable auspicious qualities .
 He has a divine and auspicious form (vigraha); (2) The nature of the individual self; (3) The means of attainment; (4) The nature of moksha; (5) The bindrances to attainment and how to get rid of the hindrapces.

 32 to 47
 ## CHAPTER V. The three 'Reals' or Tattvas: